oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   Need to make a change to your Approval?
 Manage your Approval here: #APPROVAL_URL#
 </copy>
   ```
-  - (Optional) Comments - Enter comments that describe this template.

   ![Create Email Template](./images/email-click-create.png " ")

   ![Enter email template details1](./images/email-details2.png " ")

-7. Click Create Email Template.
+7. Click **Create Email Template**

 ## Task 8: Updating Table Employee Details

 1. Navigate to SQL Workshop and click SQL Commands

 2. Copy and Paste the commands below into the Script Editor to update the Employee Details Table.
 Paste the command and run it one by one.

   Note: The steps to create and populate the table EMPLOYEE_DETAIL are shared in TASK 2.
 Ensure that you have that table created and populated before running the commands below.